geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

 Once created, the SQL view layer is used in the same way as a conventional table-backed layer, with the one limitation of being read-only.

+.. warning:: Saving the SQL view definition here is not sufficient, the layer containing it must be saved as well for the change to have any effect.
+             This is because the SQL view definition is actually just one component of the layer/featuretype/coverage attributes.

 Parameterizing SQL Views
 ------------------------